+lcon Description]

+Faceplate Temperature Knobs

-Description Driver and Passenger Temperature Up and Down Buttons Provides the driver and passenger with independent temperature control.
+Driver and Passenger Temperature Up and Down Buttons Provides the driver and passenger with independent temperature control.
 Push the red button (or rotate knob if equipped) on the faceplate or touchscreen, or press and slide the temperature bar towards the red arrow button on the touchscreen for warmer temperature settings.
 Push the blue button (or rotate knob if equipped) on the faceplate or touchscreen, or press and slide the temperature bar towards the blue arrow button on the touchscreen for cooler temperature settings.

+Touchscreen Temperature Buttons NOTE:

-NOTE: The numbers within the temperature display will only appear if the system is equipped with an automatic climate control system.
+The numbers within the temperature display will only appear if the system is equipped with an automatic climate control system.
 Up and down buttons are only available on vehicles equipped with a 12-inch display.

+$\mathbf{\nabla}$

+SYNC

 SYNC Press the SYNC button on the touchscreen to toggle the SYNC feature on/off.
 The SYNC indicator illuminates when SYNC is on.
 SYNC synchronizes the passenger temperature setting with the driver temperature setting.
 Changing the passenger's temperature setting while in SYNC will automatically exit this feature.

 NOTE: The SYNC button is only available on the touchscreen.

-Icon Description Faceplate Blower Knob Blower Control Blower Control regulates the amount of air forced through the climate system.
+lcon Description Faceplate Blower Knob Blower Control Blower Control regulates the amount of air forced through the climate system.
 There are seven blower speeds available.
-The speeds can be selected using either the blower control knob on the faceplate or the buttons on the touchscreen.
-Faceplate: The blower speed increases as you turn the blower control knob clockwise from the lowest blower setting.
+4: 7: F Faceplate: The blower speed increases as you turn the blower control knob counterclockwise from the lowest blower setting.
 The blower speed decreases as you turn the blower control knob counterclockwise.
 Touchscreen Blower Buttons • Touchscreen: Use the small blower icon to reduce the blower setting and the large blower icon to increase the blower setting.
-Blower can also be selected by pressing the blower bar area between the icons. ▲ \$\$ ▼ NOTE: On Uconnect 4C NAV With 12-inch display radios, pressing the blower control button below one turns the Climate Control system OFF.
+Blower can also be selected by pressing the blower bar area between the icons. ▲\$ \$₹▼ NOTE: On Uconnect 4C NAV With 12-inch display radios, pressing the blower control button below one turns the Climate Control system OFF.
 Faceplate Mode Button Touchscreen Mode Buttons Mode Control Mode Control regulates the airflow distribution.
 The airflow distribution outlets are: instrument panel outlets, floor outlets, defrost outlets, and demist outlets.
 Faceplate: Push the Mode Button to change the airflow distribution mode.
-Touchscreen: Press one of the "MODE" buttons to change the airflow distribution mode.
-MODE The Mode settings are as follows:
+Taughter and Prove and of the "MODE" buttons to shop of the airflow distribution mode.
+MODE Touchscreen: Press one of the "MODE" buttons to change the airflow distribution mode.
+The Mode settings are as follows: